 Jimmy Carter National Historical Park

 Take a step back in time and come to visit the home of the 39th president in Plains, Georgia.
 The Carter administration placed great importance on human rights and public service.
-Allow time in your visit to this historic site to visit the Rosalynn Carter Gallery, The Carter Center and the Carter Presidential Library and Museum.
+Allow time in your visit to this historic site to visit the Rosalynn Carter Gallery, The Carter Center, and the Carter Presidential Library and Museum.

 Don't miss the large smiling peanut that is now at a gas station near Plains.
 This smiling peanut was part of the promotional items used during Jimmy Carter's presidential election.

-It is not to be missed photo opportunity.
+It is not to be a missed photo opportunity.
 Because honestly where else are you going to see a giant smiling peanut.
 LOL!

 Kennesaw Mountain National Battlefield Park

-Located near Atlanta, Georgia Kennesaw Mountain is a 2,965 acre National Battlefield that preserves a Civil War battleground.
+Located near Atlanta, Georgia Kennesaw Mountain is a 2,965-acre National Battlefield that preserves a Civil War battleground.
 There are a ton of trails you can explore along with a large visitor center.
 Don't miss the fall leaves for epic photos.
 Make sure to plan time for Atlanta traffic when heading to this park.

 Kennesaw Mountain Battlefield was the site of a key battle during the Atlanta campaign.
-From June 19 to July 2, 1864, some of the bloodiest battles during Union Major General William T Sherman's advance towards Atlanta happened at Kennesaw Mountain and the surrounding area.
+From June 19 to July 2, 1864, some of the bloodiest battles during Union Major General William T. Sherman's advance towards Atlanta happened at Kennesaw Mountain and the surrounding area.

 Today the park is incredibly popular with local visitors who hike up and down the mountain.
 There are 20 miles of hiking trails within the park along with a great visitor center.